xrdocs/8000/_tutorials/Cisco-8000-Hardware-resources-deep-dive-Part-1.md

 There are 2 types of labels,
 -	**Remote label**: label received from remote peer
-      - It can be transport labels like LDP, SR, RSVP-TE etc.
+      - It can be transport labels like LDP, SR, RSVP-TE, BGP-LU etc.
-      - It can be service labels like L3VPN , L2VPN, BGP-LU etc.
+      - It can be service labels like L3VPN , L2VPN etc.
--	**Local label**: label assigned by the system locally
+-	**Local label**: label assigned by the system locally (e.g: per-VRF label, locally allocated LDP)

 Remote labels are managed in **egress encapsulation (EM)** databases and local labels are managed in **central exact match (CEM)** data bases.